Chaitu-Boss/Madchatter/README.md

 ## ⚠️ Limitations / Known Bugs

 * Some news domains (e.g., reuters.com) may block scraping
-* Backend errors may occasionally appear on slow connections (especially on Replit)
 * Loading Results might take some time as data gets scraped from various sites

 ---